no-go/AnotherRSS/README.md

 - blacklist
 - regex
 - widget
+- possibility to activate and inactivate feed sources
 - Text and Image is resizeable
 - Tab behavior changeable
 - many more ...